caseyg/awesome/TOPICS.md

 *   [yichuan-w/LEANN](https://github.com/yichuan-w/LEANN) - \[MLsys2026]: RAG on Everything with LEANN.
 Enjoy 97% storage savings while running a fast, accurate, and 100% private RAG application on your personal device.

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Python & TypeScript agent harness built with LangChain and LangGraph.
 Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 *   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
 Each technique has a detailed notebook tutorial.